RishiDalvi/sanscript/README.md

 ## 📞 Support

-If you have any questions, suggestions, or issues, feel free to create an issue in the repository or contact us at: [khunti2005@gmail.com].
+If you have any questions, suggestions, or issues, feel free to create an issue in the repository or contact us at[rishi_master@proton.me].
 =======
 # sanscript
 >>>>>>> fc4f8efe32fe3083380a59ba34f9f2465379bdb3